Disaster Recovery Planning

 |---|---|---|---|---|---|---|

-| Cold Level | Order | a few days | Active-Backup | Resource allocation and backup recovery | Low | Non-critical system |
+| Cold Level | order | a few days | Active-Backup | Resource allocation and backup recovery | Low | Non-critical system |

-| Warm Level | a few days | a few hours | Active-Replica | Manual fail-over resource allocation and expansion | middle | General system |
+| Warm Level | a few days | several hours | Active-Replica | Manual fail-over resource allocation and expansion | middle | General system |

 | Hot Level | several hours | 0 | Active-Standby | Manual Fail-over | High | Critical system |